OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The `print` function takes an optional "level" argument that
+The `infot` function takes an optional "level" argument that
 defaults to `1` which is a short summary.
 ``` postgres-console
 select info(a, 5) from test_fixture;